27nando/customer-onboarding-synpulse/README.md

 # customer-onboarding-synpulse

-This is a basic customer onboarding API made by Nandini Gupta for the work as a web development intern at Synpulse.
+This is a basic customer onboarding RESTAPI made by Nandini Gupta using Java and Spring Boot for the work as a web development intern at Synpulse.

 The main functions that it performs are:
 1. Creation of user